-What attracts people the most about this clock is that it doesn’t just show you the time when you look at it but even when you are away from it!
+What attracts people the most about this clock is that it doesn’t just show you the time when you look at it, but also when you are away from it!
 This has been possible due to its projection feature.
-It shows the current time in a strong red color hovering in the air.
-So if you need to have a look at the time in the middle of the night, all you have to do is open your eyes and look at the wall or ceiling!
+It shows the current time in a strong red color hovering in the air so if you need to have a look at the time in the middle of the night, all you have to do is open your eyes and look at the wall or ceiling!

 Another useful feature is that you can charge it using your USB!
 There is a charging port on the back where you need to plug in a USB cable and restore the clock’s energy by connecting its other end to your smartphone.
 Make sure your phone is compatible though by checking if it allows 1 Amp output.

 You can set up the alarm here for a variety of uses – be it daily, weekly or just one-time.
 Pick your preferred alarm interval and be sure to get up right on time with its loud tone.
 The snooze button is also available and it turns up the screen brightness to 100% when pressed.

 Normally, on any digital atomic clock, the time and other information are shown in a monochromatic display.
 But here, you will get to see multiple illuminated colors on its LCD display which stand out on the big black background.

 The present time is shown in white, the alarm set in blue and a red color is used to tell exhibit the signal strength.
 All these contrasting colors make it a lot easier for users to read the required information in a second.
 The clock also has three levels of brightness to make it as easy on your eyes as possible.